 Why we practice believer’s baptism:

 We believe the Bible clearly teaches baptism by immersion.
 The meaning of baptism is shown in passages such as (Romans 6:1-10).
 Baptism symbolizes a person’s acceptance of God’s forgiveness and a public profession of the Gospel - the death, burial, and resurrection of Christ (2 Corinthians 5:17).
 In the New Testament, baptism always followed conversion as a testimony rather than a means of salvation.
-It is a simple act of obedience by a believer.
+It is a simple act of obedience by a believer and a proclamation of faith in Christ.
 Baptismal services are conducted throughout the year.